 - 3.1 There shall be an Honor Council composed of three members elected from each class.
-The members shall be chosen as follows: - 3.1.1 Election shall be in accord with procedures established from time-to-time by the S.B.A. - 3.1.2 Each ballot shall contain the following statement only: If officially charged with a violation of the Notre Dame Law School Honor Code, I would choose the following members of my class to (1) hear the
+During their term of service on the Honor Council, members must be attending the Law School at the campus in Notre Dame, Indiana except if Law School classes are not in session on that campus (e.g., during the summer); any member who does not satisfy this requirement is deemed to have resigned from the Honor Council.
+The members shall be chosen as follows: - 3.1.1 Election shall be in accord with procedures established from time-to-time by the S.B.A. - 3.1.2 Each ballot shall contain the following statement only: If officially charged with a violation of the Notre Dame Law School Honor Code, I would choose the following members of my class to (1) hear the evidence for and against me; (2) render a fair and impartial decision concerning my guilt or innocence; and (3) determine sanction.

-- evidence for and against me; (2) render a fair and impartial decision concerning my guilt or innocence; and (3) determine sanction. - 3.1.3 Each ballot shall contain space for students to vote for three candidates. - 3.1.4 The three law students in each class receiving the highest number of votes shall be Honor Council representatives.
+- 3.1.3 Each ballot shall contain space for students to vote for three candidates. - 3.1.4 The three law students in each class receiving the highest number of votes shall be Honor Council representatives.